 Notably, Friday’s decision from the Federal Energy Regulatory Commission, which oversees the New England grid operator, was not unanimous.
 Four out of five members voted in favor of the plan, though some, like Commissioner Richard Glick, did so reluctantly.

-Glick, who has been outspoken about the need to reform the MOPR, wrote in a statement that he would have preferred to see the grid operator, ISO New England (ISO-NE), eliminate the rule immediately.
+Glick, who has been outspoken about the need to reform the MOPR, php new date that he would have preferred to see the grid operator, ISO New England (ISO-NE), eliminate the rule immediately.

 “ISO-NE could have, and should have, done better,” he wrote.
 “Nevertheless, ISO-NE submitted a different proposal — one that delays reform of the MOPR by two years —and we must evaluate the filing before [us].
 When considered in that context, I believe that the proposed Transition Mechanism is part of a just and reasonable package of reforms.”